olibre/GreatTips/team/bloatware-technical-debt.md

 * Use modern C++ features
 * Use same language for all the parts when possible
-* Reduce the number of programming languages (rewrite/replace a mudule using another programming language)
+* Reduce the number of programming languages (rewrite/replace a module using another programming language)
     * When an issue in blocking
     * When implementing a major feature
 * Delete old branches